getodk/xforms-spec/_sections/100-encryption.md

 start a counter at 0
 for each file in the record to be encrypted - including the first - do:
-    calculate index as remainder of the counter modulo 16 increment byte in seed array at index with 1 increment counter
+    calculate index as remainder of the counter modulo 16 increment byte in seed array at index by 1 increment counter
     use updated seedArray as initialization vector for AES encryption
 ```